jiratiwat-personal/OCTAVE_ThermoDataParser/README.md

 # OCTAVE_thermodataParser
-This script will parse data from thermodynamic data in NASA polinomial format and modified the thermodynamic properties based on user requests.
+This OCTAVE script is designed to parse data from NASA polynomials in thermodynamic format and then change the thermodynamic properties according to user-defined preferences.
--- Instruction --
+## Instruction
 Please run the .m file name "main_script_parser.m"

 ...